popodaddy/adb_top_export_toCSV/README.md

 # What is this?
-Batch &amp; Python script using Pandas to export android top content(adb top -p) data to csv format in Windows.
+Batch &amp; Python script using Pandas for export android top content(adb top -p) data to csv format in Windows.

 # How to use?
 1. To use <code>adb command</code>, install the <code>Android Debug Bridge(adb) tool</code>,first.